schoolofcities/urban-data-storytelling/course-outlines/workshop-urban-data-storytelling-WUDS-052025.md

 - proportional symbol maps (notebook)
 - mapping density (notebook)
 (might add 1 or 2 more in this section depending on time)

-To do?
-- stats page - list other examples of hypoth tests?
-- excel/sheets data viz without code
-- density mapping
-- multiviarate methods - overview of what, with links?